On This Page[Hide][Show]

 - Work experience as a software engineer or in a related field

-- Ability to analyze existing tools and databases and provide software solution recommendations
+- Ability to analyze existing tools and databases and make recommendations for software solutions

 - Ability to translate business requirements into non-technical, lay terms